Specialism

 • Paragraph 153: The “substantial weight” clause: This is the default position.
 Any harm to the Green Belt, which explicitly includes harm to openness, must be given “substantial weight” by decision-makers.
 This is the biggest hurdle for most proposals.

 • Paragraph 154: The toolkit of exceptions: This paragraph lists forms of development that are not inappropriate in the Green Belt, provided they preserve openness and do not conflict with the purposes of including land within it.
 These include buildings for agriculture, facilities for outdoor sport, replacement buildings which are not materially larger, and - crucially for many schemes - the redevelopment of previously developed land (PDL).
+The NPPF 2024 provides previously developed land (PDL) with a dual test: either no greater impact than existing development, or no substantial harm to openness.
+Either route qualifies for the Footnote 55 exclusion from automatic "substantial weight."

 • Paragraph 155: The “Grey Belt” game-changer: This new paragraph introduces a distinct route for development on certain Green Belt sites.
 It states that development on Grey Belt land which meets four specific tests is not "inappropriate development".
-This is a critical distinction because, as footnote 55 confirms, if a scheme is not inappropriate under this paragraph, the automatic "substantial weight" against it (from paragraph 153) does not apply.
+This is a critical distinction because, as Footnote 55 confirms, if a scheme is not inappropriate under this paragraph, the automatic "substantial weight" against it (from paragraph 153) does not apply.

 The PPG: A framework for assessing the spatial and visual aspects of openness